blok/php-utils/README.md

 # Str

-Blok\Utils\Str is a bunch of String methods utilities that you can use as static call exemple :
+Blok\Utils\Str is a bunch of String related methods utilities that you can use as static call exemple :

 `Str::smrtr('{hello} world', ["hello", "Hello"])`